Exhausting families of representations and spectra of pseudodifferential operators: Topology on the spectrum and strictly norming families

-Here are two more examples that show that the condition that $A$ be separable is not necessary for the classes of full families of representations and exhausting families of representations to coincide.

-\begin{example} Let $I$ be an infinite {\em uncountable} set.
+Here are two more examples that show that the condition that $A$ be separable is not necessary for the classes of exhausting families of representations and strictly norming families of representations to coincide. \begin{example} Let $I$ be an infinite {\em uncountable} set.
 We endow it with the discrete topology.
-Then $A_0 := \maC_0(I)$ and $A_1 :=\maK(\ell^2(I))$ (the algebra of compact operators on $\ell^2(I)$) are not separable, however, if $\maF$ is an exhausting family of representations of $A_i$, $i=0, 1$, then $\maF$ is also a full family of representations of $A_i$. \end{example}
+Then $A_0 := \maC_0(I)$ and $A_1 :=\maK(\ell^2(I))$ (the algebra of compact operators on $\ell^2(I)$) are not separable, however, if $\maF$ is a strictly norming family of representations of $A_i$, $i=0, 1$, then $\maF$ is also an exhausting family of representations of $A_i$. \end{example}